multicolor comic sans

 Although 4chan claims credit for the true creation of "doge", its origins lie in an old Flash cartoon on homestarrunner.com entitled "Biz Cas Fri 1" that appeared on June 24, 2005.
 In it, H*R's regular cast of cartoons has been replaced by felt puppets.
 The Homestar Runner puppet, attempting to socialize with the Strong Bad puppet in a work/office setting, goads Strong Bad into picking him up that night to attend a "ladies' night" at the local themed-restaurant establishment.
 Homestar follows this up by repeatedly referring to Strong Bad as his "dog", even going as far as to proclaim "That's why you're my D-O-G-E!" to which the baffled Strong Bad can only reply "Your doge?!
 What are you talking about?!"
 After this appearance, "doge" became a mini-meme within the H*R universe, appearing occasionally as a part of the "you're my dog" slang pilfered from gangster rap culture.
 It lay dormant on the internet for approximately the next seven years before being subjected en masse to everyone, everywhere.
 Even members of the United States Congress, whose attempts at creating "doge" macros were widely mocked, to say the least.

 The original meaning of the word "doge", as lovingly detailed below by Webster 1913, doesn't enter into this meme at all, though the pronunciation is the same: DOH-j or dɔːdʒe.
 It's just a stupid (and admittedly entertaining) misspelling of "dog".
-What sort of person misspells "dog"?
-Oh, you haven't been on the 'net for very long, have you?
+What sort of person misspells "dog" and yet lives?!

 Dogecoin, a new cryptocurrency in the spirit of the very real Bitcoin, has been established.
 Your guess is as good as mine.